ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 #### Collect – Making Data Simple and Accessible

-The first rung of the AI Ladder is collect and is how an enterprise can formally incorporate data into any analytic process.
-Data can be:
+The first rung of the AI Ladder is *Collect* and is how an enterprise can formally incorporate data into any analytic process.
+Properties of data include:

 * Structured, semi-structured, unstructured
-* Proprietary or open source
+* Proprietary or open
 * In the cloud or on-premise
-* Any of it or all of it
+* Any combination above

 #### Organize – Trusted, Governed Analytics